 Wood windows are popular due to the warmth that they add to the home.
 However, wood is difficult to maintain and it is susceptible to environmental and moisture damage.
 If the wood is not properly maintained, it can easily peel, chip, and even rot.

-Vinyl windows are perhaps the top material due to its affordability, energy efficiency, and low maintenance.
+According to the Vinyl windows are perhaps the top material due to its affordability, energy efficiency, and low maintenance.
 Unlike wood windows, vinyl will not peel or rot from moisture damage.
 This material is also highly effective at saving energy in most climates.

 Keep in mind that not all vinyl window frames are the same.
 For best results, choose frames that are constructed with 100% virgin vinyl.
 This material is more durable than recycled vinyl frames.